-Pollution including marine litter prevention and control of Mediterranean coastal and marine waters
+1. Pollution including marine litter prevention and control of Mediterranean coastal and marine waters

-- 1.1 Cooperate as far as possible and if applicable according to the respective mandates, capacities, and resources in - updating and implementing the National Action Plans (NAPs) and the Regional Plans containing legally binding measures and timetables regarding the elimination of pollution from sectors of activity, including marine litter management, adopted under the Protocol to the Barcelona Convention for the Protection of the Mediterranean Sea against Pollution from Land-Based Sources and Activities (LBS Protocol), as well as in their potential update and assessment through NAPs/H2020 indicators: - advancing the UfM GreenerMed Agenda and implementation plan together with the UfM Road Map for the implementation of Blue economy and related reporting and monitoring mechanisms - 1.2 jointly develop a strategic vision of the priority projects needed to achieve regional commitment of a healthy and clean Mediterranean for a Greener Med, including among others and if conditions apply: - Collaborate in supporting capacity building initiatives and activities to countries with regard to projects formulation and implementation and promoting best results/practices dissemination and replication. - Cooperate in supporting countries of the Mediterranean to assess the status of implementation and or update the list of priority projects in the investment portfolio of regional interests.
+- 1.1 Cooperate in updating and implementing the National Action Plans (NAPs) and the Regional Plans containing legally binding measures and timetables regarding the elimination of pollution from sectors of activity, including marine litter management, adopted under the Protocol to the Barcelona Convention for the Protection of the Mediterranean Sea against Pollution from Land-Based Sources and Activities (LBS Protocol), as well as in their potential update and assessment through NAPs/H2020 indicators and jointly develop a strategic vision of the priority projects needed to achieve the commitment of a healthy and clean Mediterranean for a Greener Med: - Collaborate in supporting capacity building initiatives and activities to countries with regard to projects formulation and implementation and promoting best results/practices dissemination and replication. - Cooperate in supporting countries of the Mediterranean to assess the status of implementation and or update the list of priority de-polluting projects in the investment portfolio of the NAPs and or any other national respective strategic policy documents. - Cooperate in establishing a sustainable joint monitoring system and follow up of the status of funding and implementation of investment projects related to pollution control and reduction in the Mediterranean and their concrete impacts on the ground. - Exchange on a regular basis data and information on the list of the abovementioned projects funded or likely to be funded according to technical reporting modalities agreed between both parties.

-- Cooperate in establishing a sustainable joint monitoring system and follow up of the status of funding and implementation of investment projects related to pollution control and reduction in the Mediterranean and their concrete impacts on the ground. - Exchange on a regular basis data and information on the list of the abovementioned projects funded or likely to be funded according to technical reporting modalities agreed between both parties. - 1.3 Identify ongoing actions or partners, which could join other promoter's activities and receive their contribution to help the promoters implementing projects of regional interest, such as integrated priority projects tackling pollution hot spots, leading to possible projects towards UfM labeling and UNEP/MAP support; - 1.4 Cooperate on the Mediterranean Strategy for the Prevention of, Preparedness, and Response to Marine Pollution from Ships, the Mediterranean Ballast Water Management Strategy, and the Mediterranean Offshore Action Plan, through the identification and implementation of projects.
+- 1.2 Identify ongoing actions or partners, which could join other promoters activities and receive their contribution to help the promoters implementing projects of regional interest, such as integrated priority projects tackling pollution hot spots, leading to possible projects towards UfM labeling and UNEP/MAP support; - 1.3 Cooperate on the Mediterranean Strategy for the Prevention of, Preparedness, and Response to Marine Pollution from Ships, the Mediterranean Ballast Water Management Strategy, and the Mediterranean Offshore Action Plan, through the identification and implementation of projects.
 This could be done, inter-alia, by the promotion of studies and projects aimed at answering to the constant increase in shipping activity and achieve the objective to protect the marine environment in the Mediterranean region by reducing impacts from ships, by preventing, preparing and responding to marine pollution from ships.